 As required by the accounting principles generally accepted in the United States of America (GAAP), these financial statements present the District and any component units, entities for which the District is considered to be financially accountable.
-At May 31, 2019, there were no entities that would be considered a component unit of the District.
-Also, the District is not considered a component unit of any other governmental entity.
+At May 31, 2020, there is one fiduciary component unit that is required to be included in the financial statements of the District as a pension trust fund.
+The District is not considered a component unit of any other governmental entity.